 The range of purposes and situations for which and in which the language is used in the language B courses extends well beyond those at ab initio.
-Language B will be offered in English, French, Dutch and Swahili.
+Language B will be offered in English, French, and Swahili.
+Dutch may be available through a partner organization so we cannot ensure availability.
+It is also at an additional yearly cost.

-ENGLISH B, FRENCH B, SWAHILI B, and DUTCH B (Higher and Standard levels) The English, French, Swahili and Dutch B programmes are offered at both Higher Level (HL) and Standard level (SL).
+The English, French, Swahili (Arusha Campus) and Dutch B programmes are offered at both Higher Level (HL) and Standard level (SL).
 They are most appropriate for those students who wish to continue studying French/Swahili/English/Dutch as a second or foreign language, after having previously studied the language for at least two years.
+Please see notes on Dutch above.